Yakutsk: Transportation

 Yakutsk is a destination of the Lena Highway.
 The city's connection to that highway is only usable by ferry in the summer, or in the dead of winter, by driving directly over the frozen Lena River, since Yakutsk lies entirely on its western bank, and there is no bridge anywhere in the Sakha Republic that crosses the Lena.
 In the dead of winter, the frozen Lena River makes for a passable highway for ice truckers using its channel to deliver provisions to far-flung outposts.
 The river is impassable for long periods of the year when it contains loose ice, when the ice cover is not thick enough to support traffic, or when the water level is too high and the river is turbulent with spring flooding.
 The highway ends on the eastern bank of Lena in Nizhny Bestyakh (Нижний Бестях), an urban-type settlement of some four thousand people.
 Nizhny Bestyakh is connected with Magadan by the Kolyma Highway.

-Construction of a highway bridge over the River Lena to Yakutsk was approved by president Vladimir Putin on 9 November 2019.
-Based upon a design submitted in 2008, it would be over 3 km long and constructed 40 km upriver at Tabaga, where the river narrows and does not create a wide flooded area in spring.
+Construction of a highway bridge over the River Lena to Yakutsk was approved by president Vladimir Putin on November 9, 2019.
+Based upon a design submitted in 2008, it will be over 3 km long and constructed 40 km upriver at Staraya Tabaga, where the river narrows and does not create a wide flooded area in spring.
 The cost of the bridge and its 10.9 km of approaches was estimated at 63.7 billion Rubles (83 billion rubles including VAT [НДС]), of which a grant of 54.2 billion Rubles was to be provided, with the remainder to be sourced from investors.
-The bridge was to be toll-free for cars, with a toll for trucks.
-As of summer 2022, work has yet to begin on the project.
+The bridge will be toll-free for cars, with a toll for trucks.
+Work commenced in 2024, with an estimated cost of 130 billion Rubles and a proposed completion date of 2028.

-The bridge had originally been planned to be a dual-use railroad and highway bridge so the Amur Yakutsk Mainline, the North–South railroad being extended from the south, could connect the city with the East–West Baikal Amur Mainline.
+The bridge had originally been planned to be a dual-use railroad and highway bridge so the Amur–Yakutsk Mainline, the North–South railroad being extended from the south, could connect the city with the East–West Baikal–Amur Mainline.
 The railroad reached the settlement of Nizhny Bestyakh, on the opposite bank of the Lena from Yakutsk, in November 2011.

 The 2019 completion of a new rail line to the eastern bank of the Lena permitted the start of passenger rail services between Yakutsk and the rest of Russia.

 Yakutsk is also connected to other parts of Russia by Yakutsk Airport.